How to Determine Customer Churn Rate

 Commonly, the churn rate is calculated on a monthly basis, but there are also weekly, quarterly, and annual churn calculations.

 Did I mention the churn rate can be tricky?
-Let’s look into the tricky parts, then.

-For example, if we measure the churn rate for the month of June, how do we treat subscribers who were not active at the beginning of June, became active during the month of June, and then became inactive by the end of June?
+For example, if we measure the churn rate for the month of June, how do we treat subscribers who were not active at the beginning of June, became active during the month of June, and then became inactive again by the end of June?

 Churn and attrition rates are two ways of looking at the churn and they provide us with different views of the business.
 Both offer a unique perspective.